- Silver - Decanter World Wine Awards 2014

 It is the brainchild of Gavino Sanna, a Sardinian who has lived in Milan for the past 50 years, where he built up one of Italy’s most successful advertising agencies.
 On a whim, he decided to sell the agency and seek new challenges.
 One of these challenges was the creation of a winery in Sulcis in southwestern Sardinia.
 As might be expected from someone with Sanna’s background, the labels are striking.
 He has also ensured that the contents are equally striking.
 Stefano Cova, a young winemaker from Trentino, took over with the 2008 vintage, improving on an already high level of quality.

-The estate comprises 70 hectares in the heart of the Sulcis Iglesiente area on the south-western tip of Sardinia.
-The climate here is Mediterranean with low rainfall distributed sporadically throughout the year, but usually falling almost entirely in autumn and winter.
-The region typically experiences frequent north-westerly winds, high temperatures in spring and summer, a mild autumn and winters which vary from dry and cold through to relatively mild.
-Most of the vineyards are located in the Sant’Anna Arresi area, in a valley sheltered from the maestrale winds and surrounded by the sea.
-The vines are vertically trained, mostly spur cordoned with some alberello depending on local conditions and exposure.
+The grapes are grown in the Sulcis area on the south-western tip of Sardinia.
+The climate here is Mediterranean with low rainfall that usually falls almost entirely in autumn and winter.
+It is characterised by frequent north-westerly winds, high temperatures in spring and summer, a mild autumn and winters which vary from dry and cold through to relatively mild.
+Soils are naturally sandy and chalky-clay, sub-alkaline, medium textured with a rocky, schistous character.
+Moderate nutrient levels and good levels of minerals add a distinctive character to the resulting wines.
+The vines are espalier trained and spur-cordon pruned with yields around 35 hectolitres per hectare.

 Liberty Wines customers can order this wine directly from us.